denisnmurphy/log_analysis_project/readme.md

 print_answers() function created to print the items in list of tuples underneath each other and with the correct formatting.

-main() function created for the print_answers function to take in the results from the sql queries ran from the connect_to_db function.
+main() function created for the print_answers() function to take in the results from the sql queries ran from the connect_to_db function.

-query variable used to pass in the sql queries 1 and 2 to reuse the code.
+query variable used to pass in the sql queries 1, 2 and 3 to reuse the code.

+print_percent() function created to return the answer to question 3 with the correct formatting and to convert the date to the format displaying month name.

 # Create Views